 Setanta Global Equity Fund – UCITS

-The Setanta Global Equity Fund is a sub-fund of Beresford Funds plc and is managed by Setanta Asset Management Limited (“Setanta”).
+The Setanta Global Equity Fund is a sub-fund of Beresford Funds ICAV and is managed by Setanta Asset Management Limited (“Setanta”).

 The Fund is an actively managed equity portfolio which holds c.80-100 global stocks.
 The portfolio is managed in accordance with the Setanta investment philosophy.
 That is, the managers seek to own good businesses for the long-term at prices below what they think they’re worth, carefully considering each investment’s risk profile.